 (512) Brewing Company: http://512brewing.com/

-Independence Brewing Company: http://www.independencebrewing.com/ about 8 years ago
+Independence Brewing Company: http://www.independencebrewing.com/ over 8 years ago

 I recommend Steve's reply.
 It's great.
 The Gingerman is the best place to throw a few back in Austin and in Dallas.

 Chances are, you've had a Shiner in the past.
 Shiner's my default, and the greatest TX beer.
 Shiner's variations don't match the real thing. about 8 years ago